omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 We can add timeouts to each transaction (“must be included in the chain by block X”) to reduce number of vulnerable transactions at any point in time.
 This will probably also be necessary from a user experience point of view, as we don’t want users to accidentally sign a double-spend simply because the first transaction hasn’t been processed yet.

-## Alice-Bob Scenarios

-### Alice & Bob are honest and cooperating:

-1. Alice spends `UTXO1` in `TX1` to Bob, creating `UTXO2`.
-2. `TX1` is in-flight.
-3. Operator begins withholding blocks while `TX1` is still in-flight.
-Neither Alice nor Bob know if the transaction has been included in a block.
-4. Someone with access to `TX1` (Alice, Bob, or otherwise) starts an exit referencing `TX1` and places `exit bond`.
-5. Alice and Bob piggyback onto the exit and each place `piggyback bond`.
-6. Alice is honest, so she hasn’t spent `UTXO1` in any transaction other than `TX1`.
-7. After period 2, Bob receives the value of `UTXO2`.
-All bonds are refunded.

-### Mallory tries to exit a spent output:

-1. Alice spends `UTXO1` in `TX1` to Mallory, creating `UTXO2`.
-2. `TX1` is included in block `N`.
-3. Mallory spends `UTXO2` in `TX2`.
-4. Mallory starts an exit referencing `TX1` and places `exit bond`.
-5. Mallory piggybacks onto the exit and places `piggyback bond`.
-6. In period 2, someone reveals `TX2` spending `UTXO2`.
-This challenger receives Mallory’s `piggyback bond`.
-7. Alice is honest, so she hasn’t spent `UTXO1` in any transaction other than `TX1`.
-8. After period 2, Mallory’s `exit bond` is refunded.

-### Mallory double spends her input:

-1. Mallory spends `UTXO1` in `TX1` to Bob, creating `UTXO2`.
-2. `TX1` is in-flight.
-3. Operator begins withholding blocks while `TX1` is still in-flight.
-Neither Mallory nor Bob know if the transaction has been included in a block.
-4. Mallory spends `UTXO1` in `TX2`.
-5. `TX2` is included in a withheld block.
-`TX1` is not included in a block.
-6. Bob starts an exit referencing `TX1` and places `exit bond`.
-7. Bob piggybacks onto the exit and places `piggyback bond`.
-8. In period 1, someone challenges the canonicity of `TX1` by revealing `TX2`.
-9. No one is able to respond to the challenge in period 2, so `TX1` is determined to be non-canonical.
-10. After period 2, Bob’s `piggyback bond` is refunded.
-The challenger receives Bob’s `exit bond`.

-### Mallory spends her input again later:

-1. Mallory spends `UTXO1` in `TX1` to Bob, creating `UTXO2.
-2. `TX1` is included in block `N`.
-3. Mallory spends `UTXO1` in `TX2`.
-4. `TX2` is included in block `N+M`
-5. Mallory starts an exit referencing `TX1` and places `exit bond`.
-6. In period 1, someone challenges the canonicity of `TX1` by revealing `TX2`.
-7. In period 2, someone responds to the challenge by proving that `TX1` was included before `TX2`.
-8. After period 2, the user who responded to the challenge receives Mallory’s `exit bond`.

-### Mallory attempts

-1. Mallory spends `UTXO1` and `UTXO2` in `TX1.
-2. Mallory spends `UTXO1` in `TX2`.
-3. `TX1` and `TX2` are in-flight.
-4. Mallory starts an exit referencing `TX1` and places `exit bond`.
-5. Mallory starts an exit referencing `TX2` and places `exit bond`.
-6. In period 1 of the exit for `TX1`, someone challenges the canonicity of `TX1` by revealing `TX2`.
-7. In period 1 of the exit for `TX2`, someone challenges the canonicity of `TX2` by revealing `TX1`.
-8. After period 2 of the exit for `TX1`, the challenger receives `exit bond`.
-9. After period 2 of the exit for `TX2`, the challenger receives `exit bond`.

-### Operator tries to steal funds from an included transaction

-1. Alice spends `UTXO1` in `TX1` to Bob, creating `UTXO2`.
-2. `TX1` is included in (valid) block `N`.
-3. Operator creates invalid deposit transaction `TX2`, creating `UTXO3`.
-4. Operator spends `UTXO3` in `TX3`.
-5. Operator starts an exit referencing `TX3` and places `exit bond`.
-6. Operator piggybacks onto the exit and places `piggyback bond`.
-7. Bob starts a *standard* exit for `UTXO2`.
-8. Operator’s exit will process will have priority of position of `UTXO3`.
-Bob’s exit will have priority of position of `UTXO2`.
-9. Bob’s exit processes first, Operator’s exit processes second.
-All bonds are refunded.

-### Operator tries to steal funds from an in-flight transaction.

-1. Alice spends `UTXO1` in `TX1` to Bob, creating `UTXO2`.
-2. `TX1` is in-flight.
-3. Operator creates invalid deposit transaction `TX2`, creating `UTXO3`.
-4. Operator spends `UTXO3` in `TX3`.
-5. Operator starts an exit referencing `TX3` and places `exit bond`.
-6. Operator piggybacks onto the exit and places `piggyback bond`.
-7. Bob starts an exit referencing `TX1` and places `exit bond`.
-8. Bob piggybacks onto the exit and places `piggyback bond`.
-9. Alice is honest, so she hasn’t spent `UTXO1` in any transaction other than `TX1`.
-10. Operator’s exit will process will have priority of position of `UTXO3`.
-Bob’s exit will have priority of position of `UTXO1`.
-11. Bob’s exit processes first, Operator’s exit processes second.
-All bonds are refunded.

 ## Appendix